As organic operations face unprecedented drought conditions in the western...

 Emergency Haying and Grazing - This program allows haying and grazing by producers with CRP (Conservation Reserve Program) contracts, though these activities can only take place outside of the Primary Nesting Season, which is April 1-June 1, 2014.
 As of now, Monterey County has been approved for emergency haying and San Luis Obispo and Siskiyou counties have been approved for emergency haying and grazing.
 Emergency haying and grazing must be approved by your county FSA office in advance.

 Livestock producers have been exploring sprouted fodder as an alternative livestock feed that greatly reduces the amount of water used compared with field production.
 Read an overview of the process.
 Note that certified organic livestock and poultry producers must use certified organic seed in producing their sprouted fodder.

 Farm Aid: Disaster Assistance for Farmers

+The Farm Service Agency manages a Non-Insured Crop Disaster Assistance Program (NAP).
+While the deadline has passed for this year, application closing dates for 2015 coverage have been announced.
 This program provides financial assistance to producers of non-insurable crops when yields/inventory are less than 50% of expected or more than 35% of planting is prevented due to natural disasters, including drought.
-Producer must apply for coverage by the application closing date and pay a service fee.
-Producers with a 3-year non-farm average adjusted gross income greater than $500K are not eligible.
+Producers must apply for coverage by the application closing date and pay a service fee (which is waived for producers who demonstrate limited resources).
+Producers with a 3-year non-farm average adjusted gross income greater than $500,000 are not eligible.
 Farmers have 15 days to file a Notice of Loss after noticing or experiencing loss.
-California deadlines are approaching: March 1, 2014, is the last day to buy coverage for annual crops (tomatoes, peppers, carrots, etc.).
-More info on NAP (PDF).
+Click here for more information on NAP.
 Contact your local FSA office for more information.